- OBTENGA APOYO

 Dr. Peter von Dadelszen

-Dr. Peter von Dadelszen is an Associate Professor of Obstetrics and Gynaecology (Maternal-Fetal Medicine) at the University of British Columbia and Consultant in Maternal-Fetal Medicine, Children's and Women's Health Centre of BC.
+Dr. Peter von Dadelszen is Professor and Academic Head of Obstetrics and Gynaecology at St George's, University of London.
+He previously was Associate Professor of Obstetrics and Gynaecology (Maternal-Fetal Medicine) at the University of British Columbia and Consultant in Maternal-Fetal Medicine, Children's and Women's Health Centre of BC.
 A New Zealander, he studied medicine at the University of Otago, Dunedin, completing a BMedSc (Anatomy, 1981), medical degree (MBChB, 1984), and DipObst (1987).
 He moved to the UK in 1990 to continue his specialty training in obstetrics and gynaecology and completed a DPhil project with Professor Chris Redman in Oxford (MRCOG, 1991 [FRANZCOG, 1998; FRCOG, 2003], DPhil, 2001).
 In 1996, von Dadelszen moved to Toronto to undertake sub-specialty training in Maternal-Fetal Medicine (1996-8) and an additional year of residency training (FRCSC, 1999).
 His appointment at UBC is that of a clinician-scientist focusing on pre-eclampsia, from basic science to clinical epidemiology and health services research. von Dadelszen is married to Laura Magee, an obstetric and general internist-scientist.
 They share the leadership of the pregnancy hypertension research group at UBC.
 He is currently investigating the mechanisms involved in the development of pre-eclampsia, outcome prediction, a possible disease-modifying therapy, and the impact of introducing standardised care for the hypertensive diseases of pregnancy in the Province of British Columbia.

 Back to top